Former Good Schools Guide writer and education adviser, Suzie Oweiss, gives her verdict...

 The London Oratory School

-Founded in 1863, the school is one of England’s oldest state-funded Catholic schools.
-Academically excellent - in 2016, at GCSE, 87% got 5+ A*-C grades including maths and English.
+Founded in 1863, The London Oratory School is one of England’s oldest state-funded Catholic schools.
+Its academic record is excellent - in 2016, 87% of students got 5+ A*-C grades at GCSE, including maths and English.

 -